juicebox-systems/juicebox-software-realm/README.md

                 AWS_REGION_NAME      = The name of the region your AWS instance is in

-                Note: AWS uses DynamoDB and assumes you have a table created with a name matching your realm id and a partitionKey named recordId.
+                Note: AWS uses DynamoDB and assumes you have a table created with a name matching your realm id and a partitionKey named recordID.
         mongo:
                 MONGO_URL = The url to acess your MongoDB instance in the form of: mongodb://username:password@host:port/database_name